milkmansson/toit-mpr121/README.md

 The device does this by varying the amount of charge current and charge time applied to the sensing inputs.

+- GPIO and LED Driver function

+  Among the 12 electrode inputs, 8 inputs are designed as multifunctional pins (D0 - D7 bits in the register correspond to GPIO and LED functions on ELE4 - ELE11).
+When these pins are not configured as electrodes, they may be used to drive LEDs or used for general purpose input or output.
+For more details on this feature, please refer to application note [AN3894](https://www.nxp.com/docs/en/application-note/AN3894.pdf).

+  Note: The number of touch sensing electrodes, and therefore the number of GPIO ports left available is configured by the ECR (0x5E) and GPIO Enable Register (0x77).
+ECR has higher priority and overrides the GPIO enabled in 0x77 - that is, when a pin is enabled as GPIO but is also selected as electrode by ECR, the GPIO function is disabled immediately and it becomes an electrode during Run Mode.

+  Note: Be aware that the channels/electrodes cannot be turned on or off without following the 'total number of touch channels enabled' sequence.
+This means that using the first 6 channels for touch and wanting to use the second channel for GPIO, won't work.
+This means that using the higher end channels for GPIO might need to be done first, and then to start reducing the number of channels for touch one by one.

 ### Package Features
 - Most functions specified in the datasheet are featured in the driver, `Mpr121`.
 - 'Callback'/Event handler feature has been added, `Mpr121Events`.

 ### Not Yet Implemented
+- Combinations (eg, hold 3, and tap 4)
 - Proximity feature hasn't been implemented in `Mpr121Events`
 - GPIO function has not been implemented.
 - LED driver function has not yet been implemented.